Last updated: May 7, 2025

 The law meets FCTC Art.
 11 in this respect.

-Once in effect, the law will meet FCTC Art.
+The law meets FCTC Art.
 11 with respect to warning labels on outside packaging.

-Once in effect, the law will meet FCTC Art.
+The law meets FCTC Art.
 11 with respect to warning text appearing in the principal language of the country.
 However, for greater clarity, the law should contain an affirmative requirement that the warning label text must be in the principal language of the country.

 A requirement that warnings or messages may not be placed where they may be permanently damaged or concealed when opening the pack